Statement on FOSAMAX® (alendronate sodium) Product Liability Trial

 Judge John F. Keenan will preside over the trial.
-Merck is represented by Chilton Varner of King & Spalding LLP in Atlanta, Ga. and Andrew Goldman of Goldman Ismail Tomaselli Brennan & Baum LLP of Chicago, Ill.
+Merck is represented by Chilton Varner and Andrew Bayman, both of King & Spalding LLP in Atlanta, Ga.

 Status of Litigation

 This statement includes “forward-looking statements” within the meaning of the safe harbor provisions of the United States Private Securities Litigation Reform Act of 1995.
-Such statements may include, but are not limited to, statements about the benefits of the merger between Merck and Schering-Plough, including future financial and operating results, the combined company’s plans, objectives, expectations and intentions and other statements that are not historical facts.
-Such statements are based upon the current beliefs and expectations of Merck’s management and are subject to significant risks and uncertainties.
-Actual results may differ from those set forth in the forward-looking statements.
+These statements are based upon the current beliefs and expectations of Merck’s management and are subject to significant risks and uncertainties.
+If underlying assumptions prove inaccurate or risks or uncertainties materialize, actual results may differ materially from those set forth in the forward-looking statements.

-The Prescribing information and Medication Guide for FOSAMAX® are attached and are available at:
+The Prescribing information and Medication Guide for FOSAMAX® (alendronate sodium) are attached and are available at:

 FOSAMAX® is a registered trademark of Merck Sharp & Dohme Corp., a subsidiary of Merck & Co., Inc., Whitehouse Station, N.J., U.S.A.